CyberHeroRS/writeups/BYUCTF/2023/Rev/RevEng.md

 # Prompt
+Author: lambdanuu

 >See if you can find the flag!

 Attachment: gettingBetter

 # Solution
-<p> As usual, the first thing to do is see if there's anything intersting using the 'strings' command and the only interesting thing seemed to be the following string </p>
+<p> As usual, the first thing to do is see if there's anything interesting using the 'strings' command and the only interesting thing seemed to be the following string </p>

 >Xmj%yzwsji%rj%nsyt%f%sj|y